paulcooke/ga-sei-project-1-tetris-vanilla-javascript/README.md

 * If all the above are true, delete the 'active shape' class from the current shape location
 * Redraw the shape at the projected location by adding the 'active shape' class
 * Update the active shape location to the new location after the move
 * When a shape moves it also checks to see if any cell from the shape is in the last row of the grid or is above an existing occupied block.
-If so, the shape will settle and become an get the class 'occupied block' itself and the next shape will enter the board, becoming the new 'current active shape'
+If so, the shape will settle and become an 'occupied block' itself and the next shape will enter the board, becoming the new 'current active shape'
 * Once a shape has settled as an 'occupied block', there is also a check to see if any part of it is in the bottom row of the spawn area, which would trigger game over if true

 #### Rotation
 One of the more challenging aspects of this particular game.
 There are various ways to approach this, I decided to try and get as close as I could to the SRS system, including 'wall kicks'.

-the oShape doesnt rotate, which is handy.
+The oShape doesnt rotate, which is handy.
 The iShape is awkward and needs special treatment, but for the other 5 shapes I used a miniature 3x3 grid to do the rotation:

 * This 3x3 is drawn by using the center index as a reference to create a 'check array'
 * A rotation map is applied to the shape in the check array to spin it 90 degrees clockwise, the instructions in the rotation map look like this: